dashpay/docs/introduction/information.rst

   block reward.
 Masternodes require proof of ownership of 1000 DASH.

-  Masternodes serve as the second tier of the Dash network, and power InstantSend, PrivateSend, the Budget System.
+  Masternodes serve as the second tier of the Dash network, and power InstantSend, CoinJoin, and the Budget System.

 Mining
   :ref:`Miners <mining>` process transactions on the Dash network and